chenlianfu/geta/README.md

 Installation
 ============
-1.unpack
+1. unpack

-2.install dependencies:
+2. install dependencies:

+    RepeatMasker and RepeatModeler
+    Java (version: jre1.8.0_45)
+    HISAT2 (version: 2.1.0)
+    Samtools (version: 1.8)
+    genewise (version: 2.4.1)
+    NCBI-Blast+ (version: 2.6.0+)
+    AUGUSTUS (version: 3.3.1) *Note, bam2hints should be compiled correctly* HMMER (version: 3.1b2)
     ParaFly
-    java 1.8.0_144
-    HISAT2 2.1.0
-    samtools 1.3.1
-    hmmer 3.1b2
-    Augustus

-3.add these directories of the executables to the PATH environment variable
+3. add these directories of the executables to the PATH environment variable

+4. the detail command lines of installation of all the dependency softwares and GETA: INSTALL.

 Usage of the main script geta.pl
 =================